jason5ng32/MyIP/README.md

 ## 👀 Main Features

-* 🖥️ **View Your IPs**: Detects and displays your local IP, sourcing from multiple IPv4 and IPv6 providers.
+* 🖥️ **View Your IPs**: Detects and displays your local IPs, sourcing from multiple IPv4 and IPv6 providers.
 * 🕵️ **IP Information**: Presents detailed information for all IP addresses, including country, region, ASN, geographic location, and more.
 * 🚦 **Availability Check**: Tests the accessibility of various websites, such as Google, GitHub, YouTube, ChatGPT, and others.
 * 🚥 **WebRTC Detection**: Identifies the IP address used during WebRTC connections.